 When the water is calm, topwater baits such as buzz-baits and poppers can be highly effective and entice an aggressive, explosive bite that fishermen dream of.
 However, using lipless crankbaits and spinnerbaits on breezy days is usually best, especially when done with a quick retrieve.

 Largemouth bass can be caught in isolated cover throughout the year, but Spring is the best time to target these areas when you’re on the hunt for a trophy.
 Look for vegetation and cover such as lily pads, hydrilla, reeds, or Kissimmee grass.

-Lake Marion, Florida, is a beautiful natural spot filled with tons of wildlife, both plants and animals.
-Some of the most popular wildlife sightings near Lake Marion are white-tailed deer, wading birds, feral hogs, Florida scrub-jays, and gopher tortoises.
+Lake Marion, Florida, is a beautiful natural spot filled with many wildlife, both plants, and animals.
+Some of the most popular wildlife sightings near Lake Marion are white-tailed deer, wading birds, feral hogs, Florida scrub jays, and gopher tortoises.
 Wading birds include white ibis, great blue heron, little blue heron, and great egret.

 Bird Watching Hot Spots on Lake Marion Creek WMA

 - Huckleberry Island

 - Snell Island

 - Baltic Road